-You know how many times I’ve been asked “So, what do you eat?
+Do you know how many times I’ve been asked “So, what do you eat?
 Salads?”, as if to imply that a vegan diet is boring, limited, and consists of nothing more than lettuce.
 The fact is, there’s a shit ton of fantastic vegan food out there.
 There’s even vegan dessert and I kid you not, it can be sublime and every bit as good as the non-vegan stuff.

 To prove that vegans aren’t crying every night in bed because they had to skip dessert, I teamed up with some of my favorite vegan travel bloggers to share with you our favorite desserts from around the globe.
-We managed to narrow it down to 25 of our favorites including sinful chocolate cake, decadent ice cream, sugary fried donuts, creamy cheesecake, to name a few.
+We managed to narrow it down to 23 of our favorites including sinful chocolate cake, decadent ice cream, sugary fried donuts, creamy cheesecake, to name a few.

-Here are 25 Desserts That Prove Vegan Food Doesn’t Suck!
+Here are 23 Desserts That Prove Vegan Food Doesn’t Suck!

 WARNING: VEGAN FOOD PORN LEVEL HIGH

 Don’t read this article on an empty stomach or without a tub of emergency vegan ice cream nearby.

 Eaten Passionately by Randi from Veggie Visa: Medellin, Colombia was surprisingly filled with fantastic vegan dining and shopping options.
 I ate so much delicious food while I was there and a couple of desserts I will probably never forget.

 The one I remember the most is the Vegan Chocolate Mousse I had at Verdeo.
 It was thick, creamy, intense, and everything you want chocolate mousse to be.
 The sweet macerated strawberries paired perfectly with the dark chocolate.